Everything you need to know about designing a blue kitchen

 - Steel blue

 Traditional shades are bold and versatile, helping to create a welcoming feel:

 - Cornflower blue

-Once you know what sort of mood you're aiming to create, experiment with different tones until you find shades that feel right.
+Once you know what sort of mood you're aiming to create, experiment with different tones until you find shades that feel right for your blue kitchen design.
 Use our kitchen planning tool to see what your dream kitchen could look like.

 Colouring in: Where to add blue

 Because there are so many different tones and shades, blue can look good on almost every feature in your kitchen.

 An obvious place to add colour, you can use blue walls across the entire kitchen or on a standout feature wall.
 Blue paint is the simplest route, whereas blue wall tiles can add an extra layer of texture and detail.
 Consider pairing the two together and choosing patterned tiles with blue accents to feature against blue walls.

 Blue kitchen cabinets

 Bright blue cabinets will instantly add a wow-factor to your kitchen, while a more neutral shade, such as pale blue or navy, has a subtler effect; instantly elevating your blue kitchen design to the ultimate in sophistication.